Questions and answers on your Qualifications Scotland results

 Q. I'm worried about my mental health at this time.
 What should I do?

 A: It's understandable to feel anxious when plans change.
 If you're not feeling ready to make decisions right now, that's OK.
-It might help to talk to someone you trust and do some research into your next steps.
+It might help to talk to someone you trust and do some research about your next steps.

 Our team of advisers will listen and help you explore all your options, so call us to have a chat.
 We've got lots of resources to support your wellbeing, which you can explore for tips and advice.
+Our team can also help you to consider your strengths and work out what you’d like to check out next.

 Q. Do I have options which are not college or university?